CMccormick0003/Data_Science_Salary_Trends/README.md

 employment_type (CT, FT, and PT) for contractor, full time and part time were coded to 1, 2, and 3 Codes were stored in a new variable called employment_type_code.
 ### job_title
-Job titles were condensed from 44 unique titles to 8 job title categories.
+Job titles were condensed from 44 unique titles to 6 job title categories.
 THe job categories are:
 - Data Analyst
+- Data Engineer
+- Analytics Engineer
+- Machine Learning Role
+- Data Scientis
 - Data Architect
-- Data Engineer
-- Data Manager
-- Data Scientist
-- Developer
-- Other
-- Scientist

 The job titles in the DATA ANALYST job_title_category are below.
 Code for Data Analyst is 1.
 Data Analytics Manager